-- in grounds applications but only in relation to an offence by child ground - the right to be given an opportunity to be heard on the question of the sufficiency of evidence after the Reporter's evidence has been heard - in grounds applications the right to apply for amendment of the grounds - in grounds applications and in appeals to ask for an adjournment or continuation (of an appeal) - in appeals to receive a copy of any further report required by and received by the Sheriff - several rights when evidence being heard relating to vulnerable witnesses, applying for live link use, etc. - in appeals to Sheriff Appeal Court/Court of Session several
+- in grounds applications but only in relation to an offence by child ground the right to be given an opportunity to be heard on the question of the sufficiency of evidence after the Reporter's evidence has been heard - in grounds applications the right to apply for amendment of the grounds - in grounds applications and in appeals to ask for an adjournment or continuation (of an appeal) - in appeals to receive a copy of any further report required by and received by the Sheriff - several rights when evidence being heard relating to vulnerable witnesses, applying for live link use, etc. - in appeals to Sheriff Appeal Court/Court of Session several rights to receive/act in the appeal (if not appellant) - in appeals from Sheriff Appeal Court to Court of Session to be intimated of the application for leave to appeal and the date of the hearing to consider the application - in applications to review grounds established to be heard in the hearing on the application - in a Medical Examination Order proceedings to receive intimation of the order

-&lt;sup>22 Court rule 3.8(e) Act of Sederunt (Child Care and Maintenance) Rules 1997 and Court Practice Note, Part I - Practice Positions 6 and 7.
+23 Court rule 3.8(e) Act of Sederunt (Child Care and Maintenance) Rules 1997 and Court Practice Note, Part 1 - Practice Positions 6 and 7.